Miners lead European shares up, Zodiac zooms higher

 "It's a minor turnaround to the negative sentiment of the last few days, but there is a bit more risk appetite across the board, with the Fed's likely position lending a bit of support," said Hantec Markets' analyst Richard Perry.

-Zodiac shares rose more than 10 percent after the company reaffirmed financial targets for 2015/16 as it posted a 5.9 percent rise in nine-month revenues.
+Zodiac shares rose 8.7 percent after the company reaffirmed financial targets for 2015/16 as it posted a 5.9 percent rise in nine-month revenues.

 British housebuilders such as Berkeley and Taylor Wimpey fell after Berkeley said there was a 20 percent drop in reservations of new homes at the start of the year, due partly to concerns over the EU vote.